 - If more than one NR uplink serving cell is configured as intra-band UL CA in the NR CG, PPowerClass refers to the maximum output power of the NR intra-band CA power class given in sub clause 6.2A.1 of [2],

-- PLTE is the value given by the field p-maxEUTRA-r15 of the RRCConnectionReconfiguration-v1510 IE as defined in TS 36.331 [8];
+- PLTE is the value given by the field p-maxEUTRA-r15 of the RRCConnectionReconfiguration-v1510 IE as defined in TS 36.331 [8]; if p-maxEUTRA-r15 is not indicated, the value of PLTE is evaluated as infinity in the configured output power calculation;

 - If more than one E-UTRA uplink serving cell is configured as intra-band UL CA in the E-UTRA CG, MPRc = MPR and A-MPRc = A-MPR with MPR and A-MPR specified in clause 6.2.3A and clause 6.2.4A of TS 36.101 [4] respectively.
 There is one power management term for the UE, denoted P-MPR, and P-MPR c = P-MPR.
 PCMAX_ E-UTRA,c is calculated under the assumption that the transmit power is increased by the same amount in dB on all component carriers within the E-UTRA CG.